arpol/spa/README.md

 ## Introduction

-Python implementations of string sorting algorithms for a university programming course.
+This repository contains Python implementations of various string sorting algorithms, designed for a university programming course.
 The algorithms were tested on four separate datasets with two differently-sized variants each, and their performance benchmarks were recorded.
 The [pypy](http://pypy.org/) just-in-time compiler was used in order to reduce runtimes on the more complex inputs.

 ## Implemented algorithms